JacksonMangallay/gridfyx/README.md

-# Gridfyx PHP Micro-Framework
+# Gridfyx PHP Framework
-PHP Micro-Framework suitable for small to medium scale web projects.
+A PHP Framework suitable for small to medium scale web applications.